 Sossusvlei, Quiver Tree Forest, Kolmanskop, and More

 Namibia has everything a nature photographer could ask for: classic African megafauna in Etosha National Park, enormous flocks of wading flamingos at Walvis Bay, one of the largest seal colonies in the world at Cape Cross, the Quiver Tree Forest, the tallest sand dunes in the world at Sossusvlei, and of course the iconic desert ghost town at Kolmanskop.
-Join Muench Workshops pros Richard Bernabe and Juan Pons on a photo adventure to wild Namibia in southwestern Africa.
+Join Muench Workshops pros Richard Bernabe and Lisa LaPointe on a photo adventure to wild Namibia in southwestern Africa.

 You will learn about landscape composition and wildlife photography techniques, create incredible images, and have loads of fun too!
-Richard and Juan will share their post-processing techniques, so be sure to bring your laptops.
+Richard and Lisa will share their post-processing techniques, so be sure to bring your laptops.
 You will have plenty of one-on-one image reviews and critiques as well.
 This workshop is all-inclusive, so you never have to worry about paying for anything, you can focus on your photography and experience the magic of wild Namibia.

 June 1–13, 2020